motet13/mobuild/README.md

   The idea is to check if wanted packages are installed to my machine.
 If not, then install it.
 The program will output a result letting me know what is installed or what is not installed.
 The program also has the ability to configure my .vimrc file, this includes installing Vudle.vim - a vim plugin manger, configuring vundle.vim within .vimrc, and downloading my favorite vim colorshemes.

+# Prerequisites

+  * Linux OS
+    - I'm using Ubuntu 18.04.
+    - apt or apt-get
+    - dpkg

 ## Screenshot

 ![screentshot](images/screenshot_sample.png)